Advertiser Disclosure

 I greatly value the Membership Rewards points that I earn with The Platinum Card® from American Express.

 In fact, one of the main reasons I still keep my Amex Platinum card, even though I live abroad, is because of these rewards.
-Even though I often miss out on some of the card’s benefits, like the monthly Uber credits (which can only be used in the U.S.) or the Equinox credit, I still keep the card year after year because Amex Membership Rewards points are so flexible.
+Even though I often miss out on some of the card’s benefits, like the monthly Uber Cash (which can only be used in the U.S.) or the Equinox credit, I still keep the card year after year because Amex Membership Rewards points are so flexible.

 With a number of transfer partners, it’s easy to find ways to utilize them for maximum value.
-However, I utilize my Amex Membership Rewards points for 1 sole program: Iberia Plus.
+However, I utilize my Amex Membership Rewards points for 1 sole program: Club Iberia Plus.

 Why I Value Iberia Avios

-One of the reasons I value Iberia Plus Avios so much is because I live in Madrid, Spain, and frequently fly the airline, both around Europe and to/from the U.S. But you don’t have to live in Spain to get a lot of value out of Avios.
+One of the reasons I value Club Iberia Plus Avios so much is because I live in Madrid, Spain, and frequently fly the airline, both around Europe and to/from the U.S. But you don’t have to live in Spain to get a lot of value out of Avios.

 Those living in the U.S. can use Iberia Avios to travel between the U.S. and Europe for next to nothing — and at much more affordable rates than many airlines that have switched to dynamic award pricing (read: U.S. airlines like Delta, United, and American).